NEW PLANS PROPOSE AN EVEN MORE SUSTAINABLE FUTURE FOR SHERFORD

 The amendments to the plans will also see Sherford keep mature countryside and traditional pieces of its Devon landscape, including hedgerows, Devon walls, and sections of country lanes, which the original masterplan had sought to remove.
 The new designs will see some of the original country lanes preserved and turned into cycle routes, connecting to the country park.
 Existing farms and farmland within Sherford have been better and more sympathetically integrated, too.

 Some changes to parking in future phases of Sherford will be proposed in the planning application, to give residents more options regarding their personal transport.
 The Sherford Consortium has listened to feedback and will look to provide more choice in the future, including a combination of courtyards at the rear, as well as at the front and sides of properties.
 Where rear parking areas are reduced, it will enable larger gardens to be developed.

 Public consultation events have been held in the local community to exhibit the plans.
 From its inception through to today, Sherford has advanced through close consultation and collaboration with the local public, community leaders and skilled professionals – and the Sherford Consortium is keen that the next stage in the town’s development continues in this spirit.

 Feedback to the public consultation ran until late December 2017.
-The deadline for submitting feedback has now passed, and the Sherford Consortium is reviewing all submissions and – where possible – will use the comments to shape the evolving plans.
-A response will be developed to the feedback and queries received, which will be shared publicly and published on the Sherford website ‘Planning’ page in February 2018.
+The deadline for submitting feedback has now passed, and the Sherford Consortium reviewed all submissions.
+A response has been developed to the feedback and queries received, which can be found on the Sherford website ‘Planning’ page.

 Hear below from James deHavilland, Planner and Designer for the Sherford Consortium, about the new plans that have been proposed for an even more sustainable future for Sherford.